ankitmehrotrachemistry/5.__DotNet_Important_Links/README.md

   <img src="https://github.com/user-attachments/assets/7803c0d0-dcc5-42d1-90f9-a11907e915ea" width="500" height="250" />
 </p>

 **1. Caching Data :** Caching is a technique used in software development to store data that is computationally expensive or frequently accessed temporarily.
 The server is called, and the reply obtained is saved.
 As a result, the next time a request is made for a similar response, instead of going to the server, the data is verified against the cached data, and if they match, the stored data is obtained.
+Output Caching is an approach used for improving the performance of an MVC application.
+It is used for enabling its users to cache the data sent back by the controller method so that the data used earlier does not get generated each time while invoking the same controller method.
+It has advantages to use Output Caching as it cuts down database server round trips, minimizes server round trips as well as reduces the network traffic.

 **2. Memory optimizations :** In .NET application development, memory optimization is an essential factor to consider.
 Object pooling, reducing the object’s size, and preventing memory leaks are all ways that developers can increase the scalability of their applications and lessen memory-related problems.